Asymmetry in momentum space: restoring ${\cal C}{\cal P}{\cal T}$ invariance of $\kappa$-field theory: Parity, time reversal and CPT

 \section{Parity, time reversal and CPT}

+After having identified the origin of the incompatibility between $\cal C$ and Poincar\'e invariance, we describe in this section our new proposal for the remaining discrete symmetry transformations -- parity, time reversal, and finally the combined ${\cal C}{\cal P}{\cal T}$ transformation.
+In particular we find that there is a natural choice for the action of time reversal that restores the overall ${\cal C}{\cal P}{\cal T}$ invariance of the Poincar\'e invariant model.

-In this section we define the remaining discrete symmetry transformations -- parity, time reversal, and finally the combined ${\cal C}{\cal P}{\cal T}$ transformation.
-We remark again that there is a certain degree of arbitrariness in the defintion of the action of $\kappa$-deformed discrete symmetries.
-The definitions we give here differ for instance from the ones in~\cite{JurekMicheleDiscrete}, which were based on considerations involving the algebra generators -- particularly translations -- on particle states.
+We remark again that there is a certain degree of arbitrariness in the definition of the action of $\kappa$-deformed discrete symmetries.
+The definitions we give here differ, for instance, from the ones in~\cite{JurekMicheleDiscrete}, which were based on considerations involving the algebra generators -- particularly translations -- on particle states.
 Our definition relies solely on the properties of the $\kappa$-field theory defined in sec.~\ref{sec:complex field} and of its momentum space (sec.~\ref{sec:momentum space}).
-For the purposes of this work, it suffices to show that there is a possible, well motivated choice of these definitions that allows us to recover ${\cal C}{\cal P}{\cal T}$-invariance.
+For the purposes of this work, it suffices to show that there is a possible, well-motivated choice of these definitions that allows us to recover ${\cal C}{\cal P}{\cal T}$-invariance.
 We postpone to future studies a thorough critical analysis of the differences in these definitions.

+We stress, however, how our new proposal is rather appealing from a relativistic point of view, restoring the link between ${\cal C}{\cal P}{\cal T}$ and Poincar\'e invariance, a pillar of (special) relativity, also in a deformed relativistic setting (we briefly comment on this point in the conclusions).